Jurassic Park video games: Jurassic Park III (2001)

 To coincide with the third film in the series, Jurassic Park III, a number of video games were released for the PC, arcade and Game Boy Advance.

 Knowledge Adventure developed and published two video games aimed primarily at a younger target audience: a side-scrolling platformer titled Jurassic Park III: Dino Defender; and Jurassic Park III: Danger Zone!, in which the player moves around on a virtual board game map.
 Later that year, Knowledge Adventure produced Scan Command: Jurassic Park, which utilized a portable barcode scanner accessory known as the Scan Command.

 A light gun arcade game titled Jurassic Park III was developed and published by Konami in 2001.
-Players control a mercenary team sent to Isla Sorna to rescue survivors.
+Players control the mercenary team sent to Isla Sorna to rescue survivors.
 AllGame's Jon Thompson rated it three and a half stars out of five, criticizing its outdated graphics while praising the music and sound.

 Also in 2001, Konami published three games for the Game Boy Advance, two of which were also developed by the company: